NeuroRehabilitation/Reh-Store/README.md

 ## How to setup

-First install the latest secure Node.js version (in 03/05/2021 it is Node.js version 16)
+First install the latest LTS Node.js version

 Then create a systemd service to run the Reh@Store 24/7.
 This service must execute the script "start.sh" located in the root of this directory.